UnlockGPU/UnlockGPU/_pages/activism.md

 ### 1. Filing Shareholder Resolutions

-Any shareholder meeting SEC criteria can submit resolutions:

-- Must own at least $2,000 of stock for at least one year
-- Submit a concise (max 500-word) resolution specifying requested actions
-- Comply with SEC procedural guidelines ([details here](https://www.sec.gov/rules-regulations))
+Any shareholder who meets SEC eligibility can submit a resolution.
+The thresholds are quite low—for example, just $2,000 of shares held for 3 years qualifies.
+The process involves meeting shareholding requirements, drafting a concise proposal, and following SEC and company procedures.

+**For all eligibility criteria, deadlines, and a step-by-step guide, see our [detailed Resolution Filing Plan](/resolution-filing-plan).**

 While UnlockGPU meets these criteria, securing a well-known institutional or activist investor to file the resolution significantly boosts visibility and influence, amplifying our campaign's credibility and media exposure.